Table of Contents

 Rely on a comprehensive range of solutions to support employees at every stage of their lives and careers.
 They should ideally encompass learning, support tools and resources, and employee benefits plans, whether accessed through existing benefits providers or as an added service from new vendors.
 Ideas and examples of best practice offerings include:

-• Online calculators, tools, and resources for financial planning, investment simulations, and modelling budgets, savings, benefits, costs, and net pay after pre-tax deductions are applied to eligible health or retirement costs.
+- Online calculators, tools, and resources for financial planning, investment simulations, and modeling budgets, savings, benefits, costs, and net pay after pre-tax deductions are applied to eligible health or retirement costs.

-• Employee financial wellness platforms have emerged that offer a variety of learning resources, tools, guidance, and even digital banking services.
+- Employee financial wellness platforms have emerged that offer a variety of learning resources, tools, guidance, and even digital banking services.
 While each has a unique blend of capabilities and services that require proper vetting and evaluation before providing access to employees, they provide a value proposition that small-to-mid-sized organizations might find attractive as a one-stop offering.
-Examples include Nudge-global, Chime.com, Youmoneyline.com, and Wellable.co, LearnVest, Hellowallet, and Smartdollar.
-Nonprofit providers such as GreenPath Financial Wellness and Enrich.org are also suitable and worthy of consideration.
+Examples include Nudge-global, Chime.com, Youmoneyline.com, and Wellable.co, LearnVest, HelloWallet, and SmartDollar.
+Nonprofit providers such as GreenPath Financial Wellness and Enrich.org are also suitable and worth considering.

 Relevant Practices & Tools